Police: Gibson City accident victim had fallen prior to being run over

 GIBSON CITY — A Gibson City woman, known for her lengthy service as a crossing guard in that city, apparently fell before she was run over by a vehicle and died in a store parking lot last week.

 Carol A. Leisure, 77, was pronounced dead at 3 p.m.
-March 18 in the emergency department at Carle Foundation Hospital, Urbana, where she had been taken by ambulance.
-Coroner Duane Northrup said earlier this week that preliminary autopsy results conducted Saturday indicate Ms. Leisure died from blunt-force trauma.
+March 18 in the emergency department at Carle Foundation Hospital in Urbana, where she had been taken by ambulance.
+Champaign County Coroner Duane Northrup said earlier this week that preliminary autopsy results conducted Saturday indicate Ms. Leisure died from blunt-force trauma.

-Gibson City Police Chief Adam Rosendahl said there were no witnesses to the accident and no camera footage at the scene.
+Gibson City Police Chief Adam Rosendahl said there were no witnesses to the accident and no camera footage of the scene.
 Police have pieced together what appears to have happened.

 He said Ms. Leisure went into the Dollar General store, then went home, where she realized she had forgotten some items.
 She returned to the store and had gotten out of her car when she fell behind it.